KhanhNBL/Accessibility-Test-Neste/README.md

 Actual: button trait

-- 3 big buttons below have the same issues
+- The 3 big buttons below have the same issues
 - It better contains hint for what the button will do, for example in this case: double click to show a nearest station.

 ![IMG_57F94ED6BE52-1.jpeg](images/issues-3.jpg)